-Portobello Institute use E-Portobello as its online e learning educational interface platform that provides customized learning environments for students in each faculty.
+Portobello Institute use ePortobello as its online eLearning educational platform that provides customized learning environments for learners in each academic department.

 The management information system enables necessary information to be securely stored and channelled to where it is needed.

 8.12 Completion rates